A mucus plug is very thick, snot-like mucus lodged in the cervix that acts as a physical and antibacterial barrier between baby and the outside world.

 Below are photos of bloody show.
 Notice how the color of the show varies from light pink to brownish red.
 The lighter the tinge of blood the more recently the blood vessel has broken.
 Darker tinged bloody show indicates older blood.

 Losing the mucus plug with a positive result for group b strep does not alter the protocol for a woman in labor.
 Follow your care provider’s instructions for treatment of GBS+ during labor as indicated.

 If you experience any of the following, contact your care provider to gather more information and discuss your options.

-- Loss of mucus plug accompanied by bleeding
+- Loss of the plug accompanied by vaginal bleeding

 Ok ladies, let’s hear from you!
 Leave a comment and tell us your experience with mucus plugs.
 I’d love to hear your story!